 Tonight, children will pound on our door in search of "Trick or Treat."
-We'll be prepared.
+We're prepared.
 There will be plenty of goodies for all the kiddies.

 The presence of our costumed friends calls to mind "a pounding" on a different door on an earlier day, October 31, 1517.